lehaSVV2009/java-trading-bot/README.md

 There are many [competition tests](/src/test/groovy/alexsoroka/competitions), and this algorithm shows best results in comparison with others.
 See all test results [here](https://travis-ci.org/lehaSVV2009/java-trading-bot)

+You can play with it by donwloading jar file from [releases](https://github.com/lehaSVV2009/java-trading-bot/releases) and running by `java -jar java-trading-bot.jar`.

 ### How it works?

 In general, algorithm works as a previous winner bid plus one or two with periodical small bids to not waste all money.